Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 </tr>
 <tr class="odd">
 <td>pids</td>
-<td>Array of PIDs that matched your search.
+<td>Array of PIDs (Vaccination IDs) that matched your search.
 Empty array if there are no matches.</td>
 </tr>
 </tbody>
 </table>